-Expected conditions – The study conditions used shall cover expected operating conditions (e.g. generation dispatch and load levels), and shall reflect changes to system topology (e.g. facility outages).
+Expected conditions – The study conditions used shall cover expected operating conditions (e.g. generation dispatch and load levels) and shall reflect changes to system topology (e.g. facility outages).

-Scope – The study model for determining system operating limits must include at least the entire reliability coordinator area, as well as the critical modelling details from other reliability coordinator areas that would impact the facility or facilities under study.
+Model Extent – The study model for determining SOLs must include at least the entire reliability coordinator area, as well as the critical modelling details from other reliability coordinator areas that would impact the facility or facilities under study.

-Sufficient detail – The study model must contain a sufficient amount of detail, including representation of the physical and control characteristics of modelled facilities, to ensure fulfillment of the IESO’s mandate to operate the IESO-controlled grid reliably.
+Model detail – The study model must contain a sufficient amount of detail, including representation of the physical and control characteristics of modelled facilities, to ensure fulfillment of the IESO’s mandate to operate the IESO-controlled grid reliably.

 4.3.3 Load Representation

-(MR Ch.5 s.5.2.1)
+(MR Ch.5 ss.5.2.1, 5.2.2, 5.2.4, and 5.2.6)

 Pre-contingency – Constant megavolt-amp (MVA) load models shall be used to assess a pre-contingency state.